Singular Hodge theory for combinatorial geometries: Guide to the proof

-\begin{remark} At the stage of the induction that this argument appears, we only know the canonical decomposition $\CD(\M)$ holds in degrees outside of the middle degree when $d$ is even.
-So we actually prove the theorem above for a modified module $\tIH(\M)$, defined in Section~\ref{sec:delhl}, which we can prove is a direct summand of $\CH(\M)$ (Lemma~\ref{tilde PD}).
+\begin{remark} At the stage of the induction at which this argument appears, we can only assume that the canonical decomposition $\hyperlink{cd}{\CD(\M)}$ holds in degrees outside of the middle degree when $d$ is even.
+This means that we do not even know that $\IH(\M)$ is pure.
+So we actually prove (Corollary \ref{centering}) that Theorem A holds for the pullback of a modified module $\tIH(\M)$, defined in Section~\ref{sec:delhl}, which we can prove is a direct summand of $\CH(\M)$ (Lemma~\ref{tilde PD}).
 It equals $\IH(\M)$ except in the middle degree $d/2$, where it equals $\IH^{\frac{d}{2}}_\o(\M)$.
 Because of this, the argument below only gives the Hodge--Riemann relations for $\IH(\M)$ in degrees strictly less than $d/2$.
 We need a separate argument later to handle the middle degree, which we highlight in Section~\ref{sec:middeg}.
-The theorem as stated is true, but it can only be proved after the entire induction is finished. \end{remark}
+Theorem A as stated above is true, but it can only be proved after the entire induction is finished. \end{remark}